 Look for opportunities to share what you’ve learned, especially with people who have less experience or fewer resources than you or your organization in your area of expertise.
 If you’re inspired by or learning from someone else’s work, say so.
 Link liberally and share credit.

-If you see behavior that violates these guidelines, consider addressing it If you see behavior that violates these guidelines, consider addressing it yourself on the platform.
-Also feel free to alert our community managers by messaging a channel’s moderator, messaging a Gather team member listed in the #announcements channel), or emailing email@example.com.
+If you see behavior that violates these guidelines, consider addressing yourself on the platform.
+Also feel free to alert our community managers by messaging a channel’s moderator, messaging a Gather team member listed in the #announcements channel), or emailing firstname.lastname@example.org.
 Let them know where to find the post and what your concern is.
 One of them will review the post and take it down if they find it to be in violation of our community standards.
 In extreme cases, users may be removed from the platform.
 In addition, if you notice that a community member seems to be in a state of distress, or witness an interaction you find alarming, please contact the team.

 We are committed to building a participatory community that works for everyone.
 Although we all fail at times, we seek to treat everyone as fairly and equitably as possible.
 Whenever a participant has made a mistake, we expect him or her to take responsibility for it.
 If someone has been harmed or offended, it is our responsibility to listen carefully and respectfully, and do our best to right the wrong.
 Although this list cannot be exhaustive, we explicitly honor diversity in age, gender, gender identity or expression, culture, ethnicity, language, national origin, political beliefs, profession, race, religion, sexual orientation, socioeconomic status, and technical ability.
 We will not tolerate discrimination based on any of the protected characteristics above, including participants with disabilities.

 We thank you for working with us to make this community a safe, helpful, enjoyable, and friendly experience for everyone who participates.

 These guidelines borrow, in word or spirit, from these communities: